Contrast-Security-OSS/dotnet-dvnr/README.md

 Prerequisites:

  * Windows Server 2008/2012, Windows 7/8/10 or newer
  * .NET Framework 4.0 or newer
+ * Administrative privileges

 Binaries can be downloaded from the *dist* folder in this repository.

+Running the tool requires administrative privileges.
+If you get a prompt about insufficient privileges choose "Run As Administrator" before running the tool.